Dhoni steps aside, hands over CSK captaincy to Jadeja | Sports-Games

 The World Cup-winning captain has always been his own man when it comes to leaving captaincy or announcing his retirement.

 He quit Test captaincy and also the five-day game in the middle of a series in Australia in 2014.
-And when he was sure Virat Kohli was ready to lead India across formats, Dhoni made way for him in 2017.
+And when he thought Virat Kohli was ready to lead India across formats, Dhoni made way for him in 2017.

 Though the inspirational leader carried on to play the IPL after announcing his international retirement in his inimitable style, his decision to hand over the CSK leadership to Jadeja was not entirely surprising.